vantuan88291/react-native-ota-hot-update/README.md

 			return OtaHotUpdate.getBundleJS(this);
 		}
 ```
+#### Crash handler
+If want to prevent crash app when use wrong bundle version, add flag like bellow:

+`OtaHotUpdate.bundleJS(this@MainApplication, true)`

 For java it maybe can be like: `OtaHotUpdate.Companion.getBundleJS(this)` depend on kotlin / jdk version on your project, you can use android studio to get the correct format coding.